SeeThru-Networks/Interface/README.md

 - `guid` - **Required** - This is the feed guid given to you when you create a feed on the SeeThru platform, this feed **must** belong to the feed interface defined with the access_token.
 - `name` - Optional - This names the feed in the config file for easy identification of a feed, this isn't used by the tool.
 - `source` - **Required** - This tells the tool where to find the result for the feed, the format of this result is defined in the result section.
-- `version` - **Required** - This deifnes the version of the feed, this will be sent to the SeeThru platform, the version identifier can be a **maximum** of 8 characters.
+- `version` - **Required** - This defines the version of the feed, this will be sent to the SeeThru platform, the version identifier can be a **maximum** of 8 characters.

 ### Example
 An example config is as follows: